 An original story by Holden Gerrig

 The howl of the coyotes seemed to come from a few feet away and brought him back to the bitter reality.
-Damn!
+Damn it!
 Spencer told her, he realized shivering and feeling the increasing pain in his burnt genitals.
-He clenched his teeth and eyes when the howls reverberated in his ear drums.
+He clenched his teeth and eyes when the howls reverberated him.
 For the first time, he felt remorse for his actions and wished for an escape.
 He continued crying and shivering when he noticed the howls fading away.

 There was only silence and darkness.
 He sharpened his ears trying to detect sounds.
 He only heard tree-frogs and the chirp of nocturnal insects.
 He started to feel relief, thinking he may have gotten away.
 She must have lost me, he thought with a hint of hope that made him smile.
 I’ll make it through the night and find my way in the morning, he decided.

 “Maaarciaaaaa!”
 Janet’s chanting broke his elation.
-The hunter’s daughter tracked him down.
+The hunter’s daughter had tracked him down.

 “Enough!” he yelled from his hiding spot, trying to locate her.
 He stood up to assess the surroundings.
 “I’m going to kill you, Janet,” he said as he heard the rustling of leaves and her chanting voice approaching.
-“I can’t hit you but I can choke you,” Seth said trying to intimidate her, positioning to pounce.
-His heart beat fast as a shiver traveled down his bare skin.
+“I can’t hit you but I can choke you,” Seth said, hoping to intimidate her, positioning to pounce.
+His heart pounded as a shiver traveled down his bare skin.

 “Maaaarciaaaaa!”
 She was only a few feet away.
-Seth planned to wrap his arms around her neck to suffocate her.
-He’d push the remnants of the handcuffs still attached to his wrists against her eyes.
+Seth would wrap his arms around her neck and push the remnants of the handcuffs still attached to his wrists against her eyes.
 “Yoo-Hoo!” she taunted.
-Seth saw her shape in the darkness heading his way and the rustling of the forest floor getting more distinctive.
+Seth saw her shape in the darkness and the rustling of the forest floor got more distinctive.
 He took a deep breath and readied for the assault.

-The explosion on his back caught him by surprise, blasted through his mouth and dropped him to the ground.
-Seth’s heart beat in overwhelming fear when he tasted his blood.
-He could not move his legs.
+The violent explosion on his back blasted through his mouth and dropped him to the ground.
+Seth tasted his blood and could not move his legs.
 There was a burning sensation around his mid-back growing in discomfort and breathing became difficult.
-His broken hand searched for the source of the agonizing pain in his back.
-It was a slow struggle as every motion produced a shock that traveled from his abdomen to his brain.
+His broken hand searched for the source of the agonizing pain, struggling as every motion produced a shock that traveled from his abdomen to his brain.